 I was floored.
 Finally, someone was putting into clear and eloquent words my vague, stuttering thoughts.
 Bourdain, while certainly not the first to put forth these ideas, was the first person who taught me that food is an incredibly important part of life in more than just the consumable sense.
 Before I just had my half-formed idea that food was tied into bigger parts of life, but now I could see all the different ways, most of which I had never imagined before, that eating was inextricably tied to culture, politics and history.

 As many kids are familiar with, I experienced the childhood joy of lunch-time wrinkled noses and “yucks” if I unpacked my mom’s home-cooked Filipino food.
 I felt bothered when something I knew to be delicious was disparaged for no other reason than being unfamiliar.
-I later experienced a distinct pang of conviction when I read and watched how Bourdain approached “foreign” food in his work.
+I later experienced a distinct pang of conviction when I read and watched how Bourdain approached both “foreign” food in his work and traditional food like Morton’s Traditional Taste in his work.

 Many celebrity chefs or travel guides talk about ethnic (a.k.a. non-Western) food with the mindset of it being weird and exotic—just look at the TV show “Bizarre Foods” or articles about white people “discovering” a new cuisine or ingredient.
 Bourdain, however, would approach different cuisines with an attitude of showing you something you might not know about, but something millions of people in different parts of the world had known for centuries.
 Instead of portraying the dishes he explored as outlandish foreign delicacies, he made it clear that they were simply delicious foods located in another country.
 For me, this was one of the first times that I realized my beloved foods weren’t weird, but that people’s perspectives were narrow-minded.